Connect with us

 Read more: Canada makes $1.1M research investment to promote better sleep

 Currently, Bia has a small private investor base and has been primarily self-funding development of the product.
-The company is actively seeking additional private investors and is solely focused on developing and marketing the mask.
+The tech creator is actively seeking additional private investors and is solely focused on developing and marketing the mask.

 Byrne says the company has in-house biomedical engineers assisting with its development as well.
-The product costs US$379.
+His product costs US$379.

-Other smart sleep masks include Dreamlight’s lineup of masks, the LumosTech sleep mask and the eye-tracking SomaSleep mask unveiled by Washington’s Somalytics in January which will be available for purchase in December.
+Other smart sleep masks include Dreamlight’s lineup of masks, the LumosTech sleep mask and the eye-tracking SomaSleep mask unveiled by Washington’s Somalytics in January.

-Hapbee Technologies, Inc. (TSX-V: HAPB) (OTCQB: HAPBF) is another Vancouver-based company developing innovative sleep technology.
-Hapbee recently received an award for its sleep aid technology being an effective tool for the prevention of suicide in the United States military community.
+Hapbee Technologies, Inc. (TSX-V: HAPB) (OTCQB: HAPBF) is another Vancouver company developing innovative sleep technology.
+Hapbee recently received an award for its sleep aid tech being an effective tool for prevention of suicide in the U.S. military community.

 Follow Mugglehead on Twitter